 There is not a simple answer for why someone would want to compromise the children’s content on YouTube.

-On one hand, there is the potential for profit via ad revenue.
+On one hand, there is the potential for a profit via ad revenue.

 Children will watch a YouTube video over and over again.
-YouTube channels that display ads make a residual amount of money based on the amount of views they generate.
+YouTube channels that display ads make a residual amount of money based on the number of views they generate.

 It’s relatively easy to produce a mass amount of children’s video content.
 The quality standards are lower, the software needed is easily available, and there is no need for originality.
 Kids will repeatedly watch videos of the same nursery rhymes, even if the video content is similar or almost identical to the previous one.

 Once they have enough children on their channel, and a large supply of videos at their disposal, the ad money comes rolling in.